-Progress, Outcomes, and Challenges
+Goal 3 - Progress, Outcomes, and Challenges

-Goal 3 - Objective 1 Year 1 Year 2 Year 3 Year 4 Year 5
+Objective 1 Year 1 Year 2 Year 3 Year 4 Year 5

-Administer the Family Families will increase See See Below
+Administer the Families will See See See

-Outcomes Assessment their self-sufficiency 2019-20
+Family Outcomes increase their 2019-20 2020-21 Below

+Assessment twice self-sufficiency Continuation Continuation

-three times during the and feel confident in Continuation
+times during the and feel confident Application Application

-program year to their role as their Application
+program year to in their role as

-monitor the seven child's first teacher.
+monitor the seven their child's first

-family outcomes within
+family outcomes teacher.
+Complete

-the Family and
+within the Family pre-and post-

-Community
+and Community assessments.

 Engagement

 Framework

-- -Activities or Action Steps to Meet Objective Above: - Administer the Family Outcomes Assessment, assess and evaluate data to identify growth - Monitor resources and activities for families for each of the seven outcomes - Encourage all families to create a Family Partnership Agreement (FPA)

-- Provide information and resources for staff and families, identifying the seven family outcomes and our roles in family and community engagement - -Data, Tools, or Methods for Tracking Progress Above: - FPAs, ChildPlus reports, PIR, training documents
+- Administer the Family Outcomes Assessment, assess and evaluate data to identify growth - Monitor resources and activities for families for each of the seven outcomes - Encourage all families to create a Family Partnership Agreement (FPA) - Provide information and resources for staff and families, identifying the seven family outcomes and our roles in family and community engagement

+• FPAs, ChildPlus reports, PIR, training documents